PrajwalGraj/solana-copilot-ledger/README.md

 * React
 * TypeScript

-Special thanks to Ledger for open-sourcing the tools that make secure transaction workflows more accessible to developers.
+Special thanks to Ledger for open-sourcing tools that enable secure transaction workflows for AI-powered applications.

+#LedgerSponsor